<Projects

 PART I: PREVIS

 With Snow White being not just a Disney project, but a reimagining of their very first blockbuster animated film that got the studio off the ground, the quality bar and expectations were very high.
-It couldn't feel too ungrounded, but it was hard to know how cartoony the look would end up being.
-We worked on an action sequence of the minecarts going through the mine the dwarves worked in, which was fun to visualize.
-I was relatively new to the department myself back then, and helped train the junior artists and animators to get them familiar with our tools and methods.
+We started with an action sequence of the minecarts going through the mine the dwarves worked in, which was fun to visualize.
+I was relatively new to the department back then, and helped train the junior artists and animators to get them familiar with our tools and workflows.

-Once we had the sequence done, we moved onto another sequence in the mines with the dwarves singing and working together, which became a tech demo that combined motion capture performances taken live with shorter actors with the Unity environment that the virtual art department team built, which was held at the Rouge motion capture studio in Playa Vista, CA. By the time we finished previs at the end of 2019, the show surpassed all my other previous visualization projects in terms of my personal involvement.
+Once we had the sequence done, we moved onto another sequence in the mines with the dwarves singing and working together, which became a tech demo that combined motion capture performances taken live with shorter actors with the game engine environment that the virtual art department team built, which was held at the Rouge motion capture studio in Playa Vista.
+An early challenge was proving our company's technical and creative capabilities to the director and studio, and over time I would see many different high-level personnel contribute to different aspects of the production.
+Some shots required collaboration from our art department down the hall, who was also designing character styles, to the London office where the final character models were being created.
+By the time we finished previs at the end of 2019, the show surpassed all my other previous visualization projects in terms of my personal involvement.

 PART II: TECHVIS